humble-truthdevotee/humble-truthdevotee.github.io/public-funded-subjects-2021-01-24.md

 **Modules of Law**

+1. Constitution
+2. Penal Code
+3. Criminal Procedure Code
+4. Civil Law
+5. Taxation
+6. Banking Laws
+7. {Placeholder}
+8. {Placeholder}

+**Modules of Geography**

+8

+--

-Each module will have one book.
+Each module of Social Sciences will have one book.
 What can be the dept of these topics?
 Let's do the calculations.

 Assuming,